MohamedNasirS/SpeakSmart/README.md

 - Try Google Cloud (Speech-to-Text, Translation, TTS), Microsoft Azure, or AWS.
 #### 5. Learning Resources
 - Tutorials: FreeCodeCamp and YouTube (Tech With Tim, Corey Schafer).

+# Future Developments
+- **Enhanced Speech Recognition:** Improving accuracy and handling different accents or background noise.
+- **Multi-language Translation:** Expanding the system to translate speech into more languages.
+- **Faster Responses:** Optimizing the system for quicker translation and speech synthesis.
+- **GUI Integration:** Adding a graphical user interface for easier user interaction.
+- **Voice Command Features:** Implementing voice command capabilities for a hands-free experience.

 # Thank You